What does a Lighting Technician do?

 How to become a Lighting Technician?

-Becoming a Lighting Technician involves a series of steps that lead to a rewarding career in the entertainment industry.
-This profession requires a mix of technical skills, creativity, and a keen eye for detail.
-By following these steps, one can successfully enter the field of lighting design and production.
+Becoming a Lighting Technician involves a series of steps that lead to a rewarding career in lighting design and technology.
+This profession requires a mix of technical skills, creativity, and attention to detail.
+By following these steps, one can successfully enter the field of lighting technology.

 How long does it take to become a Lighting Technician?